sadafaleem/data_analysis_with_pandas_and_python/README.md

 ### List of Files and Folders

+#### Folder pandas:
+This folder contains all datasets provided with this course.

-#### Folder Resources:
+#### Folder notebook:
-This folder contains all resources provided in this course, including datasets and jupyter notebooks.
-It contains two sub folders, notebook containing jupyter notebook files and pandas folder containing datasets.
+This folder contains all resources of jupyter notebooks provided in this course.

 #### Folder Practice:
 This folder contains practice files that I created while taking this course.